 Testing testing testing

 Don’t forget to test your form!
 First, test your SurveyCTO form in the browser from the form designer, or from the Design tab of your server console.
 You may realize that you need to edit your relevance or constraint logic, or your may decide that you want to revise how questions are grouped on the screen.
 It’s much easier to make changes before you’ve started collecting data.
 (If possible, get help with testing from someone who was not involved in the form development.)

 Before you start collecting data from actual respondents, deploy the form and do another round of testing.
 You won’t regret it.
 In general, you should budget at least half as much time for testing your form as for initial development.

 As you might imagine, the complexity of your form can impact how long it takes to develop the digital version.
 But it’s worth noting that more complex features are not necessarily hard to implement.
-SurveyCTO’s help documentation includes many working examples of complex designs and step-by-step instructions on how to implement the related features.
+SurveyCTO’s product documentation includes many working examples of complex designs and step-by-step instructions on how to implement the related features.

 Here are some examples of complex design features:

 - Repeating a group of questions a number of times and then later asking follow-up questions about the answers to the first group of repeated questions (like in a household roster).
-(See help on repeating groups and on collecting data using a roster in a repeating group)
+(See documentation on repeating groups and on collecting data using a roster in a repeating group)

 - Dynamically filtering choice lists based on previous answers to past question.
-(See help on cascading selects)
+(See documentation on cascading selects)

 - Randomizing the appearance of questions to create different treatments for groups of respondents (for randomized control trials).
-(See help on randomization)
+(See documentation on randomization)

 - Running calculations and scoring in the background without the knowledge of enumerators.
-(See help on calculate fields)
+(See documentation on calculate fields)